Life Insurance with Peripheral Vascular Disease (PVD).

 That the symptoms of this disease can vary significantly from one patient to the next, which is why just “knowing” that someone has been diagnosed with PVD isn’t going to be enough information to know whether or not someone will be able to qualify for a traditional life insurance policy.

 You may want to consider avoiding applying for a no medical exam term life insurance policy as well, seeing how these policies tend to be more difficult to qualify for after someone has been diagnosed with a pre-existing medical condition like Peripheral Vascular Disease.

 Why do life insurance companies care if I’ve been diagnosed with Peripheral Vascular Disease?

-The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Peripheral Vascular Disease is because at the end of the day, Peripheral Vascular Disease is cause by peripheral artery disease which is caused by atherosclerosis.
+The main reason why most top-rated life insurance companies are going to “care” if an individual has been diagnosed with Peripheral Vascular Disease is that at the end of the day, Peripheral Vascular Disease is caused by peripheral artery disease which is caused by atherosclerosis.